imptype/serverless-chatgpt-discord-bot/README.md

 1. Clone this repository.
 2. Install the [Space CLI](https://deta.space/docs/en/basics/cli).
 3. Make sure you're in the project folder: `$cd <folder>`
+4. Install the library dependencies.
+    1. Make a virtual environment: `$python -m venv venv`
+    2. Enter the virtual environment: `$source venv/bin/activate`
+    3. Install requirements: `$pip install -r requirements.txt`
+    4. To leave the virtual environment later run `$deactivate`.
-4. Rename `example.env` to `.env` file and update its contents.
+5. Rename `example.env` to `.env` file and update its contents.
     - Environment variables in comments are optional.
-5. Run `$space dev` to start both `main` and `bot` micros.
+6. Run `$space dev` to start both `main` and `bot` micros.
-6. In another terminal, start a reverse proxy/tunnel because your `https://localhost` can't be accessed by Discord.
+7. In another terminal, start a reverse proxy/tunnel because your `https://localhost` can't be accessed by Discord.
     - **Via [Deta Space](https://deta.space)**:
         - Run `space reverse proxy` and the URL is your micro's URL: `https://<name>-1-a1234567.deta.app`
         - If you have a main bot and a test bot, use `space link` to switch to a test space app.